yugabyte/yugabyte-db/docs/content/stable/explore/observability/pg-locks.md

 - `is_explicit`: True when the lock was acquired explicitly, such as through FOR UPDATE, FOR NO KEY UPDATE, FOR SHARE, FOR KEY SHARE, and so on.
 This attribute helps distinguish between locks acquired automatically by the database system and those requested explicitly by you, aiding in lock analysis and optimization efforts.
 - `tablet_id`: The ID of the tablet containing this lock.
 In YugabyteDB, data is sharded into tablets, and this ID helps identify the specific shard where the lock exists, crucial for diagnosing sharding-related lock contention issues.
 - `blocked_by`: A list of transactions blocking the acquisition of this lock.
 This field is helpful in identifying deadlock scenarios, and determining which transaction is blocking other operations from moving forward.
-- `keyrangedetails`: Provides details about what keys the lock is held, including the following:
+- `keyrangedetails`: Provides details about keys that the locks hold, including the following:

   - `cols`: A list of column values from the PRIMARY KEY of the table, offering insight into the exact row(s) or key range that is locked.
   - `attnum`: The PostgreSQL attribute number indicating if the lock is a column-level lock, linking the lock to the specific table column.